Application of biofilms in industry: Bioremediation

-Membrane biofilm reactors
+Membrane biofilm reactors (MBR)

 While membrane bioreactors filter out flocs in activated sludge, membrane biofilm reactors feed gas —such as O2, H2, and CH4—to promote biofilm growth on the surface of hydrophobic membranes.
 The biofilm grows on a fixed surface rather than in a suspension.
 These reactors have the potential to efficiently remove micropollutants from wastewater.
 This includes suspended solids, pathogens, and organic compounds increasingly found in agricultural, industrial, hospital, and household wastewater.
 Some challenges of this technology include the permeability of the membrane, membrane fouling, and removal of antibiotics.

+Membrane Aeriated Biofilm Reactors (MABR)

+The membrane-aerated biofilm reactor (MABR) represents an innovative biotechnology designed to address aeration limitations in conventional biological treatment systems.
+This technology employs gas-permeable membranes to deliver oxygen directly to biofilms that develop on the membrane surface.
+MABRs achieve bubbleless oxygen transfer with enhanced transfer rates, resulting in significant reductions in energy consumption and operational costs.
+A distinctive characteristic of MABRs is their counter-diffusion mechanism, which generates stratified biofilm architectures that enable simultaneous nitrification and denitrification processes within a single reactor unit.

 Anaerobic biofilm reactors

 Producing dairy products is a water-intensive process and generates large amounts of wastewater from washing equipment and from by-products.
 In particular, this wastewater has many suspended, colloidal, and dissolved particles including lactose, proteins, and lipids.
 One method for treating dairy wastewater is using anaerobic biofilm reactors.
 The biofilm grows on a support material which can be made of seashell, natural stones, charcoal, and plastic materials, amongst other sources.
 These anaerobic filters, however, can be clogged due to the high fat content of dairy wastewater.
 To combat the accumulation of volatile fatty acids on these filters, researchers have looked at pre-treating the wastewater.